Lander03/ProjectItLandscape/ProjectItLandscape/Docker.md

 # 3 Docker Commands

-Docker commands can be divided into 5 categories:
+Docker commands can be divided into 4 categories:

-1. Installation
-2. Images
+1. Images
-3. Docker Hub
+2. Docker Hub
-4. General Commands
+3. General Commands
-5. Containers
+4. Containers

 I will go over these 4 commands for you.
 I say 4 because we have already covered the installation above.
 If you're unsure how to do it, feel free to review it again.